-If I had to choose a fruit that takes me to summer, without a doubt I would pick the peach.
-And if you ask me for an easy, hassle-free dish, I would choose barbecue chicken.
-In this recipe for roast chicken with peaches, we’re joining forces and cooking the chicken on the barbecue, with the peaches, using them as a side instead of the classic potatoes, and turning them into a wonderful sauce.
-A true delight that makes me reluctant to say goodbye to a season I love!
+If I had to choose a fruit that takes me straight to summer, I’d definitely go with peach.
+And if you ask me for an easy, no-fuss dish, I’d choose barbecued chicken.
+In this recipe for grilled chicken with peaches, we’re going to join forces and cook the chicken on the barbecue, with the peaches, using them as a side, replacing the classic potatoes, and turning them into a wonderful sauce.
+A real delight, one that makes it hard for me to say goodbye to a season I love!

-Vine-ripened peaches, so sweet and fleshy, I adore.
-And when the Calanda peaches arrive, it’s not only a joy at home, but it lets me stretch a few more weeks of summer feeling.
-I usually peel some and freeze them in wedges; that way they’re ready to add to any recipe or to the breakfast smoothie, and I still feel summer at home, even if it’s autumn or early winter!
+Vine peaches, so sweet and meaty, are one of my favorites.
+And when Calanda peaches are in season, not only is it a joy at home, it also lets me stretch that summer feeling for a few more weeks.
+I usually peel some and freeze them in wedges; that way I have them ready to add to any recipe or to my breakfast smoothie, and I keep feeling summer at home, even if it’s autumn or early winter!

-As for the chicken, I think it’s one of those meats that transform wonderfully when they are cooked on a grill or barbecue, whether on the grate, in a tray or in a cast iron Shallow Casserole.
-Thanks to the high temperatures that iron reaches and its fantastic heat retention, sealing so quickly and so well, the flavor improves so much it seems like a different food.
+As for chicken, I think it’s one of those meats that are wonderfully transformed when they are cooked on a grill or barbecue, whether on the grate, in a tray or in a cast iron Shallow Casserole.
+Thanks to the high temperatures that cast iron reaches and its fantastic heat retention, searing so quickly and so well gives it so much flavor that it seems like a different food.

-An excellent example of that is this barbecue chicken, a chicken recipe in a casserole that works great cooked in the Lodge dual-handle cast iron skillet, an all-purpose piece that allows you to to combine the virtues of grill cooking with those of the cast iron Shallow Casserole.
-Because of its construction and depth, in addition to being ideal for frying, it’s perfect for preparing any recipe and, especially, for roasting.
-A true display of versatility, ideal for cooking on the barbecue this roast chicken with peaches that will have you licking your fingers.
-Are you in?
+A great example of this is this barbecued chicken, a chicken casserole recipe that works brilliantly cooked in the Lodge double-handled cast iron skillet, a true all-rounder that allows combine the virtues of grill cooking with those of the cast iron Shallow Casserole.
+Thanks to its build and height, in addition to being ideal for frying, it’s perfect for making any recipe and, especially, for roasting.
+A true example of versatility, ideal for cooking on the barbecue this grilled chicken with peaches that will have you licking your fingers.
+Tempted?

 Ingredients